A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 Certain herbal teas aid digestion by stimulating digestive secretions, reducing nausea, gas, and bloating, and protecting the gut lining.

-Herbs like lemon, ginger, fennel, and peppermint are known to be helpful in maintaining gut health by improving gut motility, promoting healthy absorption, and making digestion smooth and efficient.
+Herbs like lemon, ginger, fennel, and peppermint can help support gut health.
+They may improve gut movement, support healthy absorption, and keep digestion smooth and efficient.

 8.3.
 Stress Relief and Relaxation: